 In the water can be seen the tops of the remains of the third set of pylons of the Chain Pier.
 The remains under water are visible on google earth if you have a look.

-Two good close ups of the stumps from the second set of Chain Pier pillars.
+Remains of the second set of pillars from the Chain Pier

 A selection of my photographs available mounted from just £10 each.